 - Other Proprietary – Assets like patents and intellectual property rights, relations with trade partners.
 The more proprietary rights a brand has accumulated, the greater the brands competitive edge in those fields.

-How brand Value is created as per Aaker’s Brand Equity Model?
+How brand Value in branding management is created as per Aaker’s Brand Equity Model?

 As per Aaker’s model, brand assets create value for both customers and the firm in different ways.
 Let us see below how this value is created in multiple ways:-